 Improve their own oral hygiene standards and encourage their children to develop the standard when they are young.

 These people show that the legacies we inherit are not a burden we are encumbered with for life.
 If anything, they can be the key to our liberation because in observing the people we got them from, we can see our future laid out before us.

 We see the incredible benefits of the good legacy and embrace it more strongly.
-We see the devastation, and the personal and financial cost of staying in the rut of not looking after ourselves.
+We see the devastation, and the personal and financial cost of not looking after ourselves.

 Whatever our starting point, the legacy we are left with can be turned around to make our health an important focus of our life.